nigelhussain/Pokemon_Identification/README.md

 # Pokemon_Identification
-Used Deep Learning to attempt to classify pokemon images
+Used Deep Learning and traditional machine learning techniques to attempt to classify pokemon images.